How to achieve more by doing less

 “We cannot become what we want to be by remaining what we are” – Max De Pree

 As the new year is here, many people are busy making resolutions and thinking about what they can do differently in 2015.
 If you’ve read my posts before, you’ve probably picked up on the fact that I’m a big believer in the power of goal setting.
-Setting SMART goals and creating the action plans to accomplish them has enabled me to make big changes in my life over the past few years but an article that I read recently made me acutely aware of the fact that, for most of my goals, the action plans tend to centre around creating new habits.
-The article pointed out that, while it’s logical to focus on taking on new behaviours, sometimes the more effective approach is to simply focus on minimizing the “bad” behaviours that tend to sabotage our best intentions.
+Setting SMART goals and creating the action plans to accomplish them has enabled me to make big changes in my life over the past few years but an article that I read recently made me acutely aware of the fact that, for most of my goals, the action plans tend to center around creating new habits.
+The article pointed out that, while it’s logical to focus on taking on new behaviors, sometimes the more effective approach is to simply focus on minimizing the “bad” behaviors that tend to sabotage our best intentions.

 Related article: Setting financial goals and priorities

 This “kaizen” approach to goal setting intrigues me so I spent some time this week thinking about how I could apply it to some of my financial goals for 2015.
 Here are five of the ideas of what to do less in order to achieve more results:

 1. Fewer goals

 In 2015, I’m going to embrace the “less is more” philosophy by resisting the temptation to set too many financial goals and focus instead on three key areas: eliminating debt, streamlining spending and building wealth.
 Rather than getting caught up in specific dollar amounts for specific items, I’ve decided to adopt JD Roth’s model of allocating percentages.
 JD suggests a ratio of 50% needs:30% wants:20% savings but because I’m on a mission to clean up the last of my debt and rebuild my savings, I’ve reworked the percentages to allow more for savings/debt payments and less for everyday living expenses.

 2. Fewer distractions